Steam tackles mature content and troll devs in progress report

 Steam has taken flak recently over its hands-off approach to moderating the games it publishes, unsurprising given today's political climate that demands intervention.
-On Thursday, the company posted an explanation of the more granular system it's putting in place.
+The platform, which is owned by Valve, on Thursday posted an explanation of the more granular system it's putting in place.

 This new system of tags and filters either hides or puts speed bumps between you and the content you deem too gory or violent, too sexual or just generally too mature.